Jbleezy/BO1-Reimagined/README.md

 * Fix turret attacking team of player that activated turret (if cant fix, then make turrets attack anyone to make it fair)
 * Gun Game: fix rare bug where multiple gun increment powerups spawn (might be fixed, not sure what causes it, not caused from killing multiple zombies from the same shot)
 * Shangri-La: add monkeys?
-* Make mines damageable from _weaponobjects.gsc
-* Grief: after enemy team downs, only zombies left for the round are the zombies that are currently spawned in
+* Grief: after enemy team downs, only zombies left for the round are the zombies that are currently spawned in?

 ### Cannot Find Fix
 * Turn off Der Riese easter egg song noises after they have been activated